Manal-Mnl/recipes_project_angular/README.md

 ## Work in Progress
-* UI needs to be imporved
+* UI needs to be improved
 * Minor bug fixes